vivarium-collective/vivarium-core/README.md

 with Processes connecting to Stores through their ports.
 * (**d**) *Compartments* are Stores with inner Processes and sub-Stores -- like a folder with internal files.
-* (**e**) Compartments are embedded in a *Hierarchy* -- depicted as a place network with discrete layers, with outer compartments are shown above and inner compartments below.
+* (**e**) Compartments are embedded in a *Hierarchy* -- depicted as a place network with discrete layers, with outer compartments shown above and inner compartments below.

 ## Getting Started